Fareed0001/Fareed0001/README.md

 - 👋 Hi, I’m @Fareed0001
-- 👀 I’m interested in Python and Anime
+- 👀 I’m interested in Coding.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently a front-end web developer and learning Backend web development.
-- 💞️ I’m looking to collaborate on a Python project
+- 💞️ I’m looking to collaborate on a Web project.
-- 📫 How to reach me faridibrahim0003@gmail.com
+- 📫 How to reach me faridibrahim0003@gmail.com.

 <!---
 Fareed0001/Fareed0001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.